jraymond96/Fillit-/README.md

 ## OBJECTIFS AND GOAL OF THIS PROJECT

 * Learn how read in file with fonction open and read
-* creat algorithme who said if "tetro.txt" are valide or not :
+* create algorithme who said if "tetro.txt" are valide or not :

 . . . #